ray20140811/JustForFun/README.md

 - kill - send a signal to a process

 ### l
+- less - opposite of more
 - ls - list directory contents

 ### m
 - make - GNU make utility to maintain groups of programs
 - man - an interface to the on-line reference manuals
+- mandb - create or update the manual page index caches
 - mc - Visual shell for Unix-like systems
+- more - file perusal filter for crt viewing

 ### n